broozar/SteamShiva/README.md

 # SteamWorks Plugin README #
+2017-07-11

 ## Details ##
 This is a plugin to integrate the Steamworks SDK into the Shiva 3D game engine.
 Right now this is built with:
-* Steamworks 1.38a
+* Steamworks 1.40
-* Shiva 2.0 beta 7
+* Shiva 2.0 beta 8+

 ## Credits ##
-This plugin was started as a joint effort between Shaderman and error454. error454 now maintains it and uses it in Rage Runner.
+This plugin was started as a joint effort between Shaderman and error454.
+The last error454 version was 1.29.
-The last error454 version was 1.29, current version is compiled with Steamworks SDK 1.38a using VS2015 DLC addition by Tuomas Karmakallio.
+The current version is compiled with Steamworks SDK 1.40.
+DLC addition by Tuomas Karmakallio.
 Steam Controller addition by Felix Caffier.